clutchd/clutchd/ui/merge-event-handlers/README.md

 # @clutchd/merge-event-handlers

-A small utility intended to quickly merge multiple event handlers into a single event handler array.
+A small utility intended to quickly merge multiple event handlers for a provided event.

 ## Installation